core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object (see {{plaintext}}).
 After that, the Outer Code of the OSCORE message SHALL be set to 0.02 (POST) for requests without Observe option, to 0.05 (FETCH) for requests with Observe option, and to 2.04 (Changed) for responses.
 Using FETCH with Observe allows OSCORE to be compliant with the Observe processing in OSCORE-unaware proxies.
 The choice of POST and FETCH ({{RFC8132}}) allows all OSCORE messages to have payload.

-The receiving endpoint SHALL discard the Code in the OSCORE message and write the Code of the Plaintext in the COSE object ({{plaintext}}) into the decrypted CoAP message.
+The receiving endpoint SHALL discard the Code in the OSCORE message and write the Code of the plaintext in the COSE object ({{plaintext}}) into the decrypted CoAP message.

 The other CoAP Header fields are Unprotected (Class U).
 The sending endpoint SHALL write all other header fields of the original message into the header of the OSCORE message.
 The receiving endpoint SHALL write the header fields from the received OSCORE message into the header of the decrypted CoAP message.